We may earn commission from affiliate links →

 Explore Neighbouring Islands

 Join a boat trip leaving from the Lumbarda marina or nearby Korčula Town.
 Choose between a timetabled guided tour or the cheaper, scheduled taxi boat service to explore independently.

 Pack a picnic, your hiking shoes, and your swimming stuff, and visit the beautiful neighboring island of Mljet, a designated National Park, which is a short, thirty-minute boat ride from Lumbarda.
-Mljet is predominantly forest and has several inland, saltwater lakes that you can hike or cycle to along shaded forest tracks.
+Mljet is predominantly forest and has several inland saltwater lakes to hike or cycle along shaded forest tracks.

 Alternatively, make a long day trip to explore the scenic island of Lastovo with its accessible and easy-to-follow hiking and cycling tracks.
 To reach Lastovo by public transport, you will need to travel by car or bus to Vela Luka on the west coast of Korčula Island, approximately 1.5 hours from Lumbarda.
 From Vela Luka, it is a two-hour boat trip to Lastovo.
 For convenience, consider joining a tour to Lastovo departing from Lumbarda.

 Lumbarda is thankfully unspoiled by large, sprawling hotels.
 There are a handful of sympathetically built, low-rise apartment complexes such as Lumbarda Resort Apartment or the gorgeous The Dreamers Club.
 The majority of accommodation in Lumbarda is self-catering apartments in local homes, holiday home rentals, or family-run guesthouses.
 The lack of large hotels adds to Lumbarda’s charm and gentle vibe.